trescents/consultancy_web/README.md

-# Getting Started with React Starter Kit by Hamza
+# Getting Started with React Starter Kit by Ahmed

 ## Available Scripts